nikitavoloboev/data/programming-languages/bash.md

 - [Bash Infinity](https://github.com/niieani/bash-oo-framework) - Modern boilerplate / framework / standard library for Bash.
 - [Funky](https://github.com/bbugyi200/funky) - Takes shell functions to the next level by making them easier to define, more flexible, and more interactive.
 - [create-bash-script](https://github.com/nikita-skobov/create-bash-script) - Bash script designed to create other bash scripts with argument parsing.
+- [Bash Language Server](https://github.com/mads-hartmann/bash-language-server) - Bash language server implementation based on Tree Sitter and its grammar for Bash with explainshell integration.